by Svetlana Cheusheva, updated on

 =$B2=$A2(assuming that row 2 is the first row with data, not including the column header).
 Please double check that you use a relative row reference (without the $ sign) like in the formula above.

-To highlight differences between column A and B, create a rule with the formula
+To highlight differences between column A and B, create a rule with this formula:

 If you are new to Excel conditional formatting, please see How to create a formula-based conditional formatting rule for step-by-step instructions.